thoqbk/spring-testing/README.md

 ## Introduction

 There's heavily use of annotation in Spring framework.
 This makes us a bit confuse what annotations should be used especially in tests.
 It sometimes ends up with adding not needed annotations or making the tests not work but we don't really understand why.
+You can easily find the developers make mistakes with Spring annotations like [this][4] or someone who makes things work but don't fully understand why.

 In this article, I will summarize what annotations we should use in each testing senario and how they work under the hood.

 ## Spring framework and spring boot

-If you're new to Spring, you should first know what is Spring framework and what is Spring boot.
+Before we look into Spring test, we need to know how Spring works and the relationship between Spring framework and Spring boot.

-### Spring framework

 Spring is the most popular application framework of Java.
 It simplifies the Java EE development by providing dependency injection feature and supports of many popular technologies such as Spring JDBC, Spring MVC, Spring Test.